mmiermans/solver2048/README.md

 TL;DR: `git clone https://github.com/mmiermans/solver2048.git && cd solver2048/Solver2048 && make`

-Perhaps that was a little quick, so more detailed instructions follow.
-The game engine can be built on a 64-bit version of Windows or Linux.
+More detailed instructions follow for building the game engine on a 64-bit version of Windows or Linux (32-bit systems are not supported).

 ### Windows (64-bit)